Current Status - National

 Healthcare Access

-In several states, restrictions on gender-affirming care have further narrowed access for transgender women and girls, contributing to provider shortages and increasing barriers to routine, preventive, and mental healthcare.
+In several states, restrictions on gender-affirming care have also affected provider networks and created additional barriers to routine, preventive, and mental healthcare for transgender women and girls.

 Workplace Rights